• Skip to main content

 🍌 Banana Leaves

-Traditionally, this recipes calls for banana leaves which can be hard to find.
+Traditionally, this recipe calls for banana leaves, which can be hard to find.
 It’s ok to omit.
 Your bird will still be extremely tasty.
+Or buy them online.

 • 8 to 12 pounds: 3 to 3 ½ hours